SomeOrdinaryBro/YT_Downloader/README.md

 ## Requirements

-- Python 3.7 or higher.
-- Libraries: `yt-dlp`, `customtkinter`, etc. (see [Installing Dependencies](#installing-dependencies)).
+Before you start, you need to have Python installed on your computer.
+If you don’t have it yet, you can download it from [python.org](https://www.python.org/downloads/).

+If you're new to Python, watch this video to learn how to download and install it: [Watch this video](https://www.youtube.com/watch?v=nU2Egc3Zx3Q).

-## Installing Dependencies
+### Installing Dependencies

 1. **Download the Project:**
-   - To get started, download the project files by either:
+   - To get started, you need to download the project files.
+You can either:
-     - Clicking the "Download" button if available.
+     - Click on the "Download" button if available.
-     - Cloning the repository using Git:
+     - Clone the repository using Git by running the following command in your terminal:

        ```bash
        git clone <repository-url>
        ```
      - Replace `<repository-url>` with the actual URL of the project repository.

 2. **Open a Terminal/Command Prompt:**
-   - After downloading the project, open a terminal (macOS/Linux) or Command Prompt (Windows).
+   - After downloading the project, you need to open a terminal (on macOS/Linux) or Command Prompt (on Windows).
-   - Navigate to the folder where you downloaded the project using the `cd` command:
+   - To navigate to the folder where you downloaded the project, use the `cd` (change directory) command.
+For example:

        ```bash
        cd path/to/your/project-folder
        ```
+   - Replace `path/to/your/project-folder` with the actual path where you saved the project.

 3. **Install Required Libraries:**
+   - The project relies on specific Python libraries to function correctly.
+You can install these libraries using pip, which is Python's package installer.
-   - Run the following command to install necessary libraries:
+   - Run the following command in the terminal:

        ```bash
        pip install -r requirements.txt
        ```
+   - This command looks for a file named `requirements.txt` in your project folder, which contains a list of necessary libraries, including `yt-dlp` (for downloading videos) and `customtkinter` (for creating the graphical user interface).

 ## How to Run the Application

 1. **Open the Project Folder:**
-   - Ensure you are still in the project folder in your terminal or Command Prompt.
+   - Make sure you are still in the project folder in your terminal or Command Prompt.
+You can check your current directory by running:

+       ```bash
+       pwd  # For macOS/Linux
+       ```

+       ```bash
+       cd  # For Windows
+       ```

 2. **Run the Application:**
-   - Execute the following command to start the YouTube Downloader application:
+   - To start the YouTube Downloader application, execute the following command:

        ```bash
        python main.py
        ```
+   - This command tells Python to run the `main.py` file, which contains the application's code.

 3. **Using the Application:**
-   - Once the application opens, you will see a GUI with a text box.
+   - Once the application opens, you will see a graphical user interface (GUI) with a text box.
-   - Paste the YouTube video link you wish to download in the text box.
-Ensure the link starts with `https://` (e.g., `https://www.youtube.com/watch?v=video_id`).
+   - In this text box, paste the YouTube video link you wish to download.
+Make sure the link starts with `https://` (e.g., `https://www.youtube.com/watch?v=video_id`).
-   - Click the "Download" button.
+   - After entering the link, click the "Download" button.

 4. **Check the Download Status:**
-   - The application will display download progress in the GUI, indicating how much of the video has been downloaded.
+   - The application will display the progress of the download in the GUI.
+You will see messages indicating how much of the video has been downloaded.
-   - A message will appear upon successful completion of the download.
+   - Once the download is complete, a message will appear confirming the successful download.

 ## Exporting Files

-- The downloaded video will be saved in the same folder as the application, named according to its title on YouTube with the appropriate file extension (e.g., `.mp4`).
+- The downloaded video will be saved in the same folder where the application is located.
+The video will be named according to its title on YouTube, with the appropriate file extension (e.g., .mp4).

 ## Troubleshooting

 - **If you encounter errors:**
-  - **Invalid Video URL:** Ensure the URL is correct and starts with `https://www.youtube.com/`.
+  - **Invalid Video URL:** Ensure the video URL is correct and starts with `https://www.youtube.com/`.
+If it's a different format, the application may not recognize it.
-  - **DownloadError:** If you receive a `DownloadError`, verify the video is available on YouTube.
-  - **Internet Connection Issues:** Check that your internet connection is stable.
+  - **Internet Connection Issues:** Check your internet connection to ensure it's stable and functioning.
-  - **Application Crashes:** Take note of any error messages displayed, which can help identify the problem.
-Refer to the documentation or seek help from the community.
+  - **Application Crashes:** If the application closes unexpectedly, note any error messages displayed.
+These can help identify the problem.
+You can also refer to the documentation or seek help from the community.

-- **Need Further Assistance?** If you're still having issues, please create an issue in the repository, and I'll be happy to help troubleshoot.
+- **Need Further Assistance?** If you're still having issues, please create an issue in my repository, and I will be happy to help you troubleshoot.

 ## Additional Notes